besnoi/lovelib/itable/ReadMe.md

 ```
 ### An extra loop function

-table.sort doesn't return anything but sometims you want it to return so in that case you can use table.isort which works like this
+table.sort doesn't return anything but sometimes you want it to return so in that case you can use table.isort which works like this

 ```lua
 	table.isort(tbl,funcn)
 	--sorts table tbl a/c to rule function 'funcn' and returns the sorted table
 ```

+Also table.isort is not in-place i.e. no changes are made to the original table

 The following example illustrates the difference between table.isort and table.sort